otrv4/otrv4/otrv4.md

   To achieve this:
   - Decrypt the data message with the corresponding message key derived from the given chain key.
-  - If a new message is given, replace the message with that one, encrypt and mac it accordingly.
+  - If a new message is given, replace the message with that one, encrypt it and create its mac accordingly.

-Forge AKE and Session Keys
+Forge DAKE and Session Keys
-  Any participant of an OTR conversation may forge an AKE with another participant as long as they have their profile.
+  Any participant of an OTR conversation may forge a DAKE with another participant as long as they have their user profile.
 This function will take the user profile and the secret long term key of one participant, and the user profile of the other.
-It will return an AKE transcript between the two parties.
-  The participant's private key is required since it is used to authenticate the key exchange, but the resulting transcript is created in such a way that a cryptographic expert cannot identify which profile owner authenticated the conversation.
+It will return a DAKE transcript between the two parties.
+The participant's private key is required since it is used to authenticate the key exchange, but the resulting transcript is created in such a way that a cryptographic expert cannot identify which user profile owner authenticated the conversation.

 Show MAC Key
-  This function takes a chain key and a message key number and shows the MAC key associated with those two values.
+  This function takes a chain key and a the number of a message key, and shows the MAC key associated with those two values.
 For example, if the message key number is 3, the chain key is ratcheted 3 times, and the third MAC key is derived and returned.
-'Show MAC key' may be used with the ReMAC Message function below in the case where a chain key has been compromised by an attacker and the attacker wishes to forge messages.
+'Show MAC key' may be used with the ReMAC Message function below in the case where a chain key has been compromised by an attacker who wishes to forge messages.

 ReMAC Message
   This will make a new OTR Data Message with a given MAC key and an original OTR message.
 The user's message in the OTR message is already encrypted.
   A new MAC tag will be generated and replaced for the message.
 An attacker may use this function to forge messages with a compromised MAC key.

 Forge Entire Transcript
   The Forge Entire Transcript function will allow one participant to completely forge a transcript between them and another person in a way that its forgery cannot be cryptographically proven.
-The input will be: one participant's user profile, their secret key, another person's profile, and a list of plain text messages corresponding to what messages were exchanged.
-Each message in the list will have the structure: 1) sender 2) plain text message, so that the function may precisely create the desired transcript.
-The participant's private key is required since it is used to authenticate the key exchange, but the resulting transcript is created in such a way that a cryptographic expert cannot identify which profile owner authenticated the conversation.
+The input will be: one participant's user profile, their secret key, another participant's user profile, and a list of plain text messages corresponding to what messages were exchanged.
+Each message in the list will have the structure:
+  1) sender 2) plain text message, so that the function may precisely create the desired transcript.
+The participant's private key is required since it is used to authenticate the key exchange, but the resulting transcript is created in such a way that a cryptographic expert cannot identify which user profile owner authenticated the conversation.
 ```

 ## Appendices